 No-spray agreements are offered by many states.
 These agreements between the ROW managing entity and the landowner require that the landowners maintain the ROW that is adjacent to their property or the managing entity will agree to maintain the ROW without using herbicides, sometimes at the landowner's expense.
-Maine, North Carolina and Oregon are examples of states that have nospray agreements.
-A voluntary program of utilities in North Carolina allows residents to establish no-spray agreements between utility companies and landowners without the force of law.
+Maine, North Carolina and Oregon are examples of states that have no-spray agreements.
+North Carolina's no-spray agreement is a private agreement, probably the only one of its kinds in the country, made between the utility companies and landowners.